Prjha15/LED-FLASHER-Project1/README.md

 6.Power Supply

 Circuit Explanation:
-The 555 timer is working in astable mode.Two resistors and one capacitor is used in this circuit.
+The 555 timer is working in astable mode.Two resistors and one capacitor are used in this circuit.

 Steps involved:
 1.Put the 555 timer on breadboard.